arash16/nuxt-ssr-cache/README.md

             'nuxt-ssr-cache',
         ],
         cache: {
+            // if you're serving multiple host names (with differing results)
+            // from the same server, set this option to true. (cache keys will
+            // be prefixed by your host name)
+            useHostPrefix: false,
             store: {
               // multi cache stores pages in all caches
               // later tries to read them in sequential order